CubingDeveloper/EasyDiscordWebhooks/README.md

 Perfect!
 If you have the `AlertOnConnection` value set to true you should be able to run the game and see a message from the webhook!

 ### Sending your first message
+Sending simple messages is really simple, all you need to do is use the `.Post()` function.
+The `.Post()` function is very similar to `print()` except it sends it to the webhook.
+Tables will not be formatted (yet) and instead send something like `table: MEMORY-ADRESS`.
+To send the message "Hello World!" you could do it one of these ways: